Animals in disasters

 We have a global network of response teams, so our staff can be on the scene of a disaster within days.
 Once we arrive, we work with local partners to assess what’s needed and to set up relief programmes quickly and efficiently.
 We provide whatever aid is necessary – whether that means providing emergency veterinary treatment, distributing food, evacuating animals from danger, or reuniting animals and owners that have been separated by disasters.

 Please donate to help us protect animals around the world.

 We don’t only act when disaster strikes – we help governments and communities to prepare

 The power of being ready

 Through our work with governments, international bodies, NGOs and local and national partners, we empower communities in disaster-prone areas to prepare for the future.
 This can include:

 - Training people to care for animals during and after disasters

 - Developing community emergency plans that include animals

 - Setting up early warning systems

-- Helping people store and protect food and water
+- Showing people how to store and protect food and water

 - Demonstrating how to safely evacuate animals from danger